pulumi/docs/pulumi-hugo/themes/default/content/blog/kubernetes-yaml-v2/index.md

 ---
-title: "Pulumi Kubernetes 4.10: ConfigGroup/ConfigFile resources for Java, YAML SDKs"
+title: "New: ConfigGroup, ConfigFile resources for Java, YAML SDKs"
 date: 2024-03-30T00:00:00-07:00

 meta_desc: >-
-  Pulumi Kubernetes v4.10 offers new resources for applying Kubernetes manifests consistently across Pulumi SDKs, and broaden support to the Java and YAML SDKs.
+  Pulumi Kubernetes v4.10 offers new resources for applying Kubernetes manifests consistently across Pulumi SDKs, and broadens support to the Java and YAML SDKs.

 authors:
     - eron-wright